-Medicaid and RWHAP
+Medicaid and the RWHAP

 Medicaid is a joint state and federal program that provides health coverage to millions of Americans.